alexcjwei/100-days-of-data-science/README.md

 * At the end, I want to be able to take on the [Google Contrails competition](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming)

 ## Log
+### Day 32: 10/10/2023
+* Implemented my own Dice loss, since the smp one defines empty y_true as 0, which means if y_true is empty set and we predict all contrails we get no loss, which is not preferred in my case since the data is mostly empty.

 ### Day 31: 10/09/2023
 * Went reaalll deep into Dice loss.
 I was wondering why I was getting a loss of 0.0 when there was no interesection between my inputs and outputs -- but apparently dice score is undefined when the target class is empty?